-NGC 6543, mag. +8.2, also known as the Cat's Eye Nebula is a bright planetary nebula located in the northern constellation of Draco.
+NGC 6543, mag. +8.2, also known as the Cat's Eye Nebula is a planetary nebula located in the northern constellation of Draco.
 It was discovered by William Herschel on February 15, 1786 and is one of the brightest and finest examples of its type.
-Some of the most spectacularly images ever taken by the Hubble Space Telescope have been of NGC 6543.
-They display a wealth of exquisite details across a large complex eye-like structure.
+Some of the most spectacularly images ever taken by the Hubble Space Telescope have been of NGC 6543, which display a wealth of exquisite details across a large complex eye-like structure.

 The Cat's Eye is located in a barren region of sky near the centre of sprawling Draco.
 It's positioned 13 degrees north of Eltanin (γ Dra), which at mag. +2.2 is the brightest star in the constellation.
 The nebula lies between delta (δ - mag. +3.1) and zeta Dra (ζ - mag. +3.2) and at about the centre point of an imaginary line connecting 5th magnitude stars, 27 Dra and 42 Dra.
 Interestingly, NGC 6543 sits nearly exactly on top of the ecliptic north pole.
 It's best seen from the Northern Hemisphere during the months of June, July and August and is circumpolar from latitudes above 24N.